About Asian Koels

 The Asian koel is a protected species under the Wildlife Act and serves important ecological functions in our urban ecosystem.
 There are many who enjoy the presence of Asian koels and other wildlife in our environment, even though there are Singaporeans who have been inconvenienced by calls of the Asian koel.

-NParks is working with NEA and premise managements to prune trees, and remove crows’ nests and food sources to discourage Asian koels from roosting near residential areas.
+NParks is working with NEA and estate managements to prune trees, and remove crows’ nests and food sources to discourage Asian koels from roosting near residential areas.

 If you require any assistance, you can contact NParks through their online feedback form.
 Alternatively, you can approach your town council or condominium management for assistance.